 Presbytery of the James voted May 17 to extend a call to the Reverend Dr. Floretta “Flo” Barbee-Watkins effective June 27.
 She will serve as lead presbyter for vision and collaboration, a new position created in 2021 through the presbytery’s strategic plan.

 A native of Atlanta, Georgia, Barbee-Watkins received a Master of Divinity with an emphasis in homiletics and Christian education from Johnson C. Smith Theological Seminary.
+In 2020, she earned a doctorate in education in organizational leadership from Northcentral University.

 Throughout her ministry, Barbee-Watkins has served the Church with heart and soul in a variety of ways.